 5. What happens at a drug rehab?

 Depending on the facility, clients will first go through a process of detoxing from the drugs they were using.
 It takes about five to seven days to physically withdraw from a drug, or to get most of it out of your system and move past the most acute effects.
-During this time, many recovering addicts feel ill, or “dope sick” as it is called.
+During this time, many recovering addicts feel ill, or “dope sick.”

 During the first two weeks, clients may still feel some lingering effects of the drugs (called post-acute withdrawal system, or PAWS) as the body adjusts to life without the drug.
 However, they will continue to improve as time goes on.
 The aim is to bring clients to an understanding of what is driving them to use drugs, and to equip them to be able to achieve and maintain lifelong sobriety.

 After a typical 30 to 45 days of partial hospitalization treatment or inpatient care, clients step down into the intensive outpatient level.
 Typically, they still live in sober living facilities with others who are also recovering from addiction, yet their in-facility treatment drops to half a day, five days a week.
 After clients stabilize here, they may drop to three days as week.
 This still allows for clients to build a network of support, hunt for employment, and attend 12-step meetings and church services or other functions as they so choose… all while still receiving treatment.

-After intensive outpatient, clients may also continue with an outpatient level of care as well, which involves fewer hours of treatment and greater freedom.
+After intensive outpatient, clients may also continue with an outpatient level of care, which involves fewer hours of treatment and greater freedom.
 Clients will live on their own (or in a sober living facility if they choose), and attend anywhere from one to three hours a week of therapy.